ibm-cloud-architecture/refarch-privatecloud/ICPClusterFederation/Federating_ICP_clusters.md

 NOTE:

 * I used the ICP master node IP address for the api-server-advertise-address field
+* Make sure your hosting cluster has Dynamic Persistent Volume enabled and available storage

 You should see the execution result similar as following:
 ```